 3.4.7.1 Observing sites and instruments should be maintained regularly so that the quality of observations does not deteriorate significantly between station inspections.

-Note: Detailed guidance on maintenance of observing sites, observing systems and instruments is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), the Guide to Hydrological Practices (WMO-No. 168, 2008) and the Manual on Stream Gauging (WMO-No. 1044, 2010).
+Note: Detailed guidance on maintenance of observing sites, observing systems and instruments is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, 1.3.5.2 and more specific guidance for different instruments in other Chapters of Part I, Part II, Chapter 1, 1.6,Chapter 9, 9.8.2, Chapter 12, 12.10, as well as in some other Chapters of Part II, Part III, Chapter 1, 1.6, the Guide to Hydrological Practices (WMO-No. 168, 2008) and the Manual on Stream Gauging (WMO-No. 1044, 2010).